SALP Chapter 5

 An unfamiliar girl's face.

 "Ah!
-Are you awake, Miss Lanthe?"
+You're awake, Miss Lanthe?"

 A blanket.
 A plain, warm blanket.
-For a moment her heart sank, thinking she'd been dragged back to Newbella, but it wasn't the luxurious silk blankets used there.
+For a moment her heart sank thinking she'd been dragged back to Newbella, but it wasn't the luxurious silk blankets used there.

 "Who...?"